n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Kafka/README.md

 ### 2. HTTP Request node (GET)

-This node will make a GET request to `https://api.wheretheiss.at/v1/satellites/25544/positions` to fetch the position of the ISS.
+This node will make a GET request to the API `https://api.wheretheiss.at/v1/satellites/25544/positions` to fetch the position of the ISS.
 This information gets passed on to the next node in the workflow.
 ::: v-pre
 1. Enter `https://api.wheretheiss.at/v1/satellites/25544/positions` in the ***URL*** field.
 2. Click on the ***Add Parameter*** button in the ***Query Parameters*** section.